The Devil Is a Woman (1935 film): Reception

 Film critic Andrew Sarris described The Devil Is a Woman as the "coldest" of Sternberg's films in its uncompromising, yet humorously cynical, appraisal of romantic self-deception.
 This, despite the film's "sumptuous surface".
 Silver remarks upon the film's "diamond-like hardness", where romanticism is trumped by "cynical introspection and fatalism".

 On Dietrich's character, Concha Perez, Cecelia Ager, film critic for Variety, was "particularly lucid on the subject":

-Sarris summed up the film this way: "Sternberg did not know it at the time, but his sun was setting, and it has never really risen again...Still, as a goodbye to Dietrich, The Devil Is Woman is a more gallant gesture to one's once beloved than Orson Welles’ murderous adieu to Rita Hayworth in The Lady From Shanghai."
+Sarris summed up the film this way: "Sternberg did not know it at the time, but his sun was setting, and it has never really risen again...Still, as a goodbye to Dietrich, The Devil Is Woman is a more gallant gesture to one's once beloved than Orson Welles' murderous adieu to Rita Hayworth in The Lady From Shanghai."

-Awards and honors
+Sternberg acknowledged that The Devil Is a Woman was "[m]y last and most unpopular of this series", while Dietrich herself cherished it as her favorite collaboration with Sternberg.

+Accolades

-The film won the Award for Best Cinematography at the Venice Film Festival in 1935.
+The film won the award for Best Cinematography at the 3rd Venice International Film Festival in 1935.